Drafting Shareholder and Partnership Agreements

 - Protection of trade secrets including client lists, formulas, business plans and more

 - Stipulations for dealing with buyout offers and events likely to impact ownership and control including potential loss of shares in a divorce

 Trust Houston Business Law Attorneys with 130+ Years’ Experience

-Predicting specific problems and disputes may be impossible, but protecting your interests through a shareholder agreement for issues that may arise is a sound legal decision well within reach.
+Predicting specific problems and disputes while drafting partnership and shareholder agreements may be impossible, but protecting your interests through a shareholder agreement for issues that may arise is a sound legal decision well within reach.
 In today’s legal landscape, especially after the Texas Supreme Court struck down the shareholder oppression cause of action in Ritchie v.
 Rupe, shareholder agreements have also become increasingly essential for minority shareholders of closely held businesses.

 As proven litigators well-versed in transactional and contract development, our firm has the foresight to structure and versatility to handle all paths to resolution, including arbitration, mediation, and assertion of claims or defense in court.

 Our team at Hendershot, Cannon & Hisey, P.C. proudly serves clients in Houston, throughout Texas and the U.S., and is available to discuss how we can guide partners and shareholders through the process of establishing, modifying, or challenging partnership and shareholder agreements and other business contracts.
 We also assist our clients involved in business disputes including breach of contract violations, breach of fiduciary duties, business fraud or other bad faith situations.